A guide to early March Madness: NCAA conference tournaments get going this week

 Championship game: March 8, 5 p.m., ESPN

-Team to beat: Liberty suffered double-digit losses for the first time since 2017-18 but still earned the conference tournament’s top seed.
+Team to beat: Liberty suffered double-digit losses for the first time since the 2017-18 season but still earned a top seed in the conference tournament.
 As usual, Ritchie McKay’s team lives and dies by the three-pointer, shooting 39.3 percent from long range (fourth nationally) and getting 43.1 percent of its points from beyond the arc (fifth nationally).
-Senior Darius McGhee, a 5-foot-9 guard, is the nation’s second-leading scorer at 24.7 points per game.
+Senior Darius McGhee, a 5-foot-9 guard, is the nation’s second-leading scorer with 24.7 points per game.

 Watch out for: If both teams win their quarterfinal games, we could get a Jacksonville-Jacksonville State matchup in Saturday’s semifinals (the former is located in Florida, while the latter hails from Alabama).
 Only three teams nationally operate at a slower pace than Jacksonville, which last made the NCAA tournament in 1986.
 Jacksonville State shoots three-pointers even better than Liberty, ranking third nationally.